The Inflation Reduction Act of 2022 increased financial incentives for energy-saving heat pumps. Here are the heat pumps that qualify.

 Now is an excellent time for Americans to make their homes more comfortable and energy efficient.

 When the Inflation Reduction Act was passed in 2022, it included financial incentives for home energy upgrades, including increased tax credits and new rebates for heat pump appliance upgrades.

 But before you dive in, here’s something you need to know: Depending on where you live, you could get a super-efficient electric heat pump HVAC system or water heater—along with any eligible rebates you might qualify for and an energy-savings guarantee if you qualify.
 Tap here to find out.

 - How much is the heat pump tax credit for HVAC and water heater upgrades

-- What heat pump rebates and other incentives are included in the Inflation Reduction Act
+- What heat pump rebates are included in the Inflation Reduction Act

 - What heat pump HVAC systems qualify for incentives

-- The federal income tax credit for heat pump HVAC and water heater upgrades increase starting in 2023, but to be eligible for the credit you have to install a heat pump that qualifies.
+- The Energy Efficient Home Improvement Credit increased for American taxpayers starting in 2023, but to be eligible you have to install a qualified heat pump.

-- On November 18, 2022, the Consortium for Energy Efficiency (CEE) announced its updated appliance efficiency rating (formally called the CEE tiers) determining which heat pump HVAC systems will qualify for the new federal tax credits starting in 2023.
+- On November 18, 2022, announcements were made regarding which heat pump HVAC systems will qualify for the new federal tax credits.
 We have an easy-to-understand breakdown below.